ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 ### Precipitation Effects
 **bPrecipitation**: Weather to include rain or wetness on master road material.
-**PrecipitationType**: Type of precicipiation; only Rain is currently supported.
+**PrecipitationType**: Type of precipitation; only Rain is currently supported.
 **PrecipitationAmount**: Amount of precipitation to display in the the particle effect.
 Also effects sensors like lidar which will have more attenuation.
 0.0 to 100.0
 **PrecipitationAccumulation**: Amount of precipitation to accumulate on the ground.
-Visibile in amount of water on ground.
+Visible in amount of water on ground.
 0.0 to 100.0

 ### Wind Effects
 **bWind**: Whether to include wind affects such as swaying of trees and foliage.